shrit/mlpack/doc/tutorials/movement_recognition.md

 only need the Linux I2C headers, while `train` and `infer` link mlpack; CMake reuses the repository's embedded cross-compile infrastructure (`CMake/`) to fetch mlpack and its dependencies and cross-compile OpenBLAS, as described in the [embedded example tutorial](../embedded/crosscompile_example.md).
-At this stage, we need to define the architecture of the target device with the `ARCH_NAME=RV64GCV` variable (the ISA of the board's C906 core):
+When running CMake, we need to define the architecture of the target device with the `ARCH_NAME=RV64GCV` variable (the ISA of the board's C906 core):